rails/rails/guides/source/association_basics.md

 ```

 TIP: In any case, Rails will not create foreign key columns for you.
 You need to explicitly define them as part of your migrations.

-##### `:foreign_type`

-Specify the column used to store the associated object’s type, if this is a polymorphic association.
-By default this is guessed to be the name of the polymorphic association specified on “`as`” option with a “`_type`” suffix.
-So a class that defines a `has_many :tags, as: :taggable` association will use “`taggable_type`” as the default `:foreign_type`.

 ##### `:inverse_of`